jtdoud/RepData_PeerAssessment1/PA1_template.md

 Using the new data with the imputed values `nData` I then compute a new
 data frame with the mean steps per inteval and call it `nMeanPerInt`.
 I
-do a facetted plot to compare weekens to weekdays.
+do a facetted plot to compare weekends to weekdays.

 ```r